SAS Institute. The Power to Know

 Restriction: SERVICE= and PORT= options should not be used in the same procedure.

-Restriction: Available only for client server model.
+Restriction: Available only for client/server model.

 SHEET=sheet-name

 identifies a particular spreadsheet in an Excel workbook.
-If the sheet-name contains a special character such as space in the the EXPORT procedure, SAS converts it to an underscore.
+Use the SHEET= option only when you want to import an entire spreadsheet.
+The sheet-name can contain up to 31 characters.
+If the EXPORT procedure sheet-name contains special characters (such as space) SAS converts it to an underscore.

-Note: it is recommended that you use the RANGE= option without the SHEET option in the IMPORT procedure.
-Use the SHEET= option only when you want to import the entire spreadsheet.
+Note: it is recommended that you use the RANGE= option without the SHEET= option in the IMPORT procedure.

 Restriction: Avoid sheet-names that look like cell references, which have <1-3 characters> plus 1 or more digits.
 For example, A1, IV65536, TRY123, XFD1048576.